0cyn/usbliter8/README.md

 # usbliter8

+---
+## Fork Info

+t8030 is the only thing implemented right now, you will need offsets for the other SOCs.

+adds some mediocre R/W/X primitives over DFU.

+reused the protocol from Pawn which was based on the one from ipwndfu.

+builds a `decrypt` command using these primitives as an example. (also present on rwx_handler branch)

+on main branch:
+adds a `nand-boot` cmd that goes down the orig. nand boot path and patches iboot to go into recovery, as a fun demo.

+mtn.
+0cyn

+---

 Tethered bootrom exploit for Apple A12, S4/S5 & A13 SoCs (A12X/Z can theoretically be supported as well, but it's not implemented yet).

 ## Bug & exploit write-up